zhuzilin/blog/src/pages/Node-js-events-source-code-reading.md

   return true;
 };
 ```

+In the `emit` function, we will call the handler in the `_events`, except for `"error"`, which will be used as error processing.

 So basically, the events module is just save the event handlers in the EventEmitter and call it when emitting.